ethanthoma/text-embeddings/README.md

 ## 3: Deets

-The embedding calls to OpenAI use both exponential backoff and multiple thread.
+The embedding calls to OpenAI use both exponential backoff and multiple threads.
 There is a parameter to set your request limits for OpenAI in `embed.py` or in the `__main__.py`.
 After hitting the limit, it will stop making requests and save the current progress to storage.
 The rest will be stored locally that you